Amendments of Bangladesh Constitution and Their Impacts

 Having regard to the constitutional misadventures of the past and usurpation of power by unauthorised persons, the framers of the Constitution thought it necessary to spell out the objectives of the Constitution in the preamble in some detail.
 Declaring the people to be the source of power and the Constitution, the preamble referred to the national liberation struggle and pledged that the high ideals of nationalism, socialism, democracy and secularism shall be the fundamental principles of the Constitution, The Constitution sought to establish a welfare State and the preamble declared the fundamental aim of the State to be the realization through democratic process of a socialist society, free from exploitation– a society in which the rule of law, fundamental human rights and freedom, equality and justice would be ensured.

-The Constitution defined the territory of the; Republic be the territories which immediately before the proclamation of independence constituted the territory of East Pakistan and such other territories as may become included in the Republic.1 When Bangladesh entered into an agreement with India giving up its claim to Berubari and retaining Dahagram, the Appellate Division held that the agreement involved cession of territory which could not be done except by constitutional amendment.2 As a result, the Constitution (Third Amendment) Act, 1974 was passed to give effect to the agreement.
+The Constitution defined the territory of the; Republic be the territories which immediately before the proclamation of independence constituted the territory of East Pakistan and such other territories as may become included in the Republic.
+When Bangladesh entered into an agreement with India giving up its claim to Berubari and retaining Dahagram, the Appellate Division held that the agreement involved cession of territory which could not be done except by constitutional amendment.2 As a result, the Constitution (Third Amendment) Act, 1974 was passed to give effect to the agreement.

-Supremacy of the Constitution:
+The supremacy of the Constitution:

 Separation of powers:

 The Constitution provided for separation of powers between the three organs of the State – executive, legislature and judiciary.
 It was not a separation of powers of the type practised in the American jurisdiction.
-What the Constitution did can be said to be an assignment or distribution of different powers of the Republic to the three organs and it provided for separation of powers in the sense that no one organ could transgress the limits set by the Constitution.
+What the Constitution did can be said to be an assignment or distribution of different powers of the Republic to the three organs and it provided the separation of powers in the sense that no one organ could transgress the limits set by the Constitution.

 The Constitution enumerated a number of rights as fundamental rights and no law could be made which was inconsistent with these rights and no action could be taken by the government in derogation of such rights.
 To that extent, the power of Parliament and the executive was limited.
 However, certain laws were set apart which could not be challenged on the ground of violation of fundamental rights.’